ahmadnagib/QuantumLeapTournament/README.md

 7. Connect to PostgreSQL using `psql` command.
 8. Build and access the tournament database using `\i tournament.sql` command
 9. Run the QL Tournament test using `python tournament_test.py`.
+10. If everything has been set up correctly, you will get a message `Success!
+All tests pass!` at the end of the printed output from step 9.

 ## What is included